Business Agreements: 31 Types You Should Know

 8. Indemnity agreement

-Also known as a release of liability agreement, this contract holds that an individual agrees to indemnify another person for burden, damage, or loss when providing a service or product.
+Also known as a release of liability agreement, indemnity agreements hold that an individual agrees to indemnify another person for burden, damage, or loss when providing a service or product.
 The “hold harm clause” or “hold harmless clause” in these business agreements states that a party is aware of the risks of the particular activities they engage in—like rock climbing or skydiving—and they don’t hold the business liable for harm or damages.

 9. Independent contractor agreement